blastwaver/blastwaver/README.md

 For example, Users can create a term contract when they initiate a project.
 Based on this, a system that enables evaluation based on the contribution of team members.
 As these assessments remain personal records, the app encourage users to actively participate in group projects.

 ## Current progress
-So far, we have built a basic friend search function and chat system.
+So far, I have built a basic friend search function and chat system.
 1. Sign in system using google firebase auth
 2. Personal information record using MongoDB
 3. Use redis to quickly load chat history